We are an emergency clinic providing care for women with early pregnancy and gynaecology concerns.

 How to find us

-Clinic 24 is on the ground floor of the Rosie hospital, next to the ultrasound department and opposite clinic 21; Rosie outpatients.
-Head straight through the Rosie reception area, past the Pavilion cafe and follow the signs to clinic 24, which is on the left.
+Clinic 24 is on Level 1 (street level) of the Rosie hospital, next to the ultrasound department.
+On entering the Rosie Hospital, pass the Reception and Pavillion Café.
+Take the first left and Clinic 24 is on the left.

 Clinic 24 operates a telephone triage and referral system.
 If you have an early pregnancy or gynaecology concern, please contact Clinic 24 by telephone.
 Your call will be taken by an appropriately trained member of staff.
 You may be asked to attend Clinic 24, the Emergency Department or your GP.
 You may be given advice and informed that attendance is not currently necessary.